Degraded Polygons Raise Fundamental Questions of Neural Network Perception: Related Work

 NAPs and image recoverability are intimately related notions.
 Specifically, NAP location and type directly parameterizes regions of non-recoverable image degradations.
 If NAPs are removed from any image region, it becomes more difficult to recover the object component that the deleted NAP belongs too.
 Under certain NAP removals, it becomes more difficult to recover the relationship between object components, and thus the overall image.
 For instance, \cite{biederman} demonstrated that deletion of vertices adversely affected object recognition more than deletion of midsegments.
 Inspired by this result, here we focus on producing degradation of regions surrounding vertices as well as midsegments in order to generate non-recoverable and recoverable images, respectively.

 \paragraph{Fractals as Partial Non-Accidental Properties} While there are not any known ways of specifying the generation of NAPs directly, we draw inspiration from \cite{Barnsley2010TheCG} to automatically generate \textit{fractals}.
 Due to their intrinsic collinearity, curvilinearity, symmetry, parallel nature, multitude of junctions, and occurrence in natural objects and scenes, fractals may be regarded as a proxy form of NAPs.
-To that end, we investigate the performance of models pretrained via fractal-guided Formula-driven Supervised Learning \citep{KataokaACCV2020} on our benchmark.
+To that end, we investigate the performance of models pretrained via fractal-guided Formula-driven Supervised Learning (FSDL) on our benchmark.
+In FSDL, fractals are generated by mathematical formulae, then binned into categories based on the range of formula parameters.
+The learning task is thus to classify fractals within the correct parameter range \citep{KataokaACCV2020}.

 Recent results in the deep learning literature also motivate the use of fractal pretraining.
 In particular, \cite{Hendrycks2021PixMixDP} showed that a simple data augmentation technique mixing fractals with natural images comprehensively improves model robustness and safety metrics.
 Contemporaneously, \cite{KataokaACCV2020} also demonstrate that pretraining neural networks entirely on synthetically generated fractals achieves the same level of performance on downstream tasks as pretraining on natural images.
 For our experiments, we use models pretrained on synthetic fractals with 10,000 fractal classes, which we refer to as FractalDB models.